insamee-app/components/README.md

 },
 ```

-You will have an access to `@linusborg/vue-simple-portal` in your components.
+You will have an access to `@linusborg/vue-simple-portal` and `focus-trap-vue` in your components.

 ## FAQ